dendibakh/perf-book/chapters/8-Optimizing-Memory-Accesses/8-2 Cache-Friendly Data Structures copy.md

 ### Use Appropriate Containers.

-[TODO]: Elaborate

 There is a wide variety of ready-to-use containers in almost any language.
 But it's important to know their underlying storage and performance implications.
+Keep in mind how the data will be accessed and manipulated.
+You should consider not only the time and space complexity of operations with a data structure, but also the HW effects associated with them.

+By default, stay away from data structures that rely on pointers, e.g. linked lists or trees.
+When traversing elements, they require additional memory accesses to follow the pointers.
+If the maximum number of elements is relatively small and known at compile time, C++ `std::array` might be a better option than `std::vector`.
+If you need associative container, but don't need to store the elements in a sorted order, `std::unordered_map` should be faster than `std::map`.
 A good step-by-step guide for choosing appropriate C++ containers can be found in [@fogOptimizeCpp, Chapter 9.7 Data structures, and container classes].

-Additionally, choose the data storage, bearing in mind what the code will do with it.
-Consider a situation when there is a need to choose between storing objects in the array versus storing pointers to those objects while the object size is big.
-An array of pointers take less amount of memory.
-This will benefit operations that modify the array since an array of pointers requires less memory being transferred.
-However, a linear scan through an array will be faster when keeping the objects themselves since it is more cache-friendly and does not require indirect memory accesses.[^8]
+Sometimes, it's more efficient to store pointers to contained objects, instead of objects themselves.
+Consider a situation when you need store many objects in an array while the size of each object is big.
+In addition, the objects are frequently shuffled, removed, and inserted.
+Storing objects in an array will require moving large chunks of memory every time the order of objects is changed, which is expensive.
+In this case, it's better to store pointers to objects in the array.
+This way, only the pointers are moved, which is much cheaper.
+However, this approach has its own drawbacks.
+It requires additional memory for the pointers and introduces an additional level of indirection.

+If your data structure is accessed by multiple threads, consider using lock-free data structures.
+They are designed to avoid the overhead of locks and are often faster than their lock-based counterparts.
+However, they are much more difficult to implement and debug.

 ### Packing the Data.